-In recognition of the evolving evidence base for HAE, we supplemented our review of published studies with data from conference proceedings, regulatory documents, information submitted by manufacturers, and other grey literature that met ICER standards for review (for more information, see http://icer-review.org/methodology/icers-methods/icer-value-assessmentframework/grey-literature-policy/).
+In recognition of the evolving evidence base for HAE, we supplemented our review of published studies with data from conference proceedings, regulatory documents, information submitted by manufacturers, and other grey literature that met ICER standards for review (for more information, see <a href="http://icer-review.org/methodology/icers-methods/icer-value-assessmentframework/grey-methods/icer-value-assessmentfram literature-policy/).
 We excluded abstracts which reported duplicative data available in published articles.